Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Explore the vibrant city of Basel on the German-French-Swiss border

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the shores of Lake Zurich or up at Lindenhof.
+Explore Zürich on your own in the morning—rent a free bike with "Züri rollt" or join a city tour.
+After your tour, grab some takeout for lunch and enjoy it by the shores of Lake Zurich or on Lindenhof.

-But don’t make it too big of a lunch, because you’ve got a trip to the Lindt visitors’ centre – Home of Chocolate – ahead of you.
-If you’ve never tried a roasted cocoa bean before, eaten as many Lindor balls as you can or enjoyed some quality time with the world’s tallest chocolate fountain, this is your chance.
+But don't fill up too much because you have a visit to the Home of Chocolate by Lindt ahead.
+If you've never tasted a roasted cocoa bean, devoured as many Lindor balls as you can, or spent time with the tallest chocolate fountain in the world, now's your chance.

-Seraina’s Tip: My two absolute favourite places for food in Solothurn are Pittaria and Vitaminstation.
-Anyone that likes a good falafel or hummus is going to love Pittaria.
-And Vitaminstation makes some of the best ice cream I’ve ever tasted in Switzerland.
+Seraina's Tip: My two absolute favorite places in Solothurn are Pittaria and Vitaminstation.
+Anyone who loves a good falafel or hummus will adore Pittaria.
+And Vitaminstation serves the best ice cream we've ever had in Switzerland, at incredibly fair prices for Swiss standards.

 Day 2: Free day in Solothurn